 Stoick’s devastation after the loss of Valka

 It was his failure to protect Valka that caused her death.
 Stoick pledged to keep her from all harm, yet when she was carrying the first baby, the child was stillborn and Valka almost died giving birth.
-What good was he then, unable to protect the wife he devoted himself to, or prevent her pain when the longed for child was delivered dead.
+He questioned what use was he then, unable to protect the wife he devoted himself to, or prevent her pain when the longed-for child was delivered dead.

 Then came Hiccup.
 Born early and born small, Valka had doubted his survival.
 She’d seen the stillbirth as her fault, and it destroyed a piece of her.
 Stoick refused to see her heart break again.
 With every resource available to him, Stoick had protected the wee scrap of child, the living proof of their love and her ability.
 That helpless babe, like his parents, had a will of iron and the day the healer declared him fit to survive, Stoick had discovered Valka smiling with joy and relief.
 The pain in her eyes vanished as she held tiny Hiccup.
 Stoick thanked the gods for healing Valka and preserving their son, while he vowed to protect them both now, for eternity.

 Now Valka was dead, Hiccup motherless, and Stoick alone.
 His fault, his failure in not being there, not paying heed, not destroying the vile beast who stole Stoick’s greatest joy and treasure from him.
 Remembering it all, the chief of Berk, the man who stood taller than any, the mighty Stoick the Vast, held his head in both hands and shook with the grief and pain he could no longer contain.